-19.0 Office Accommodation
+18.0 Office Accommodation

 The Council recognises that whilst specialised service functions will naturally assume they have unique occupational requirements, the large majority of office accommodation occupied by the Council is generic office space.
-This space needs to be designed, maintained and managed to good commercial standards.
+If the value of the Council's assets is to be maintained, a balance has to be struck between available resources and the need for this space to be designed, maintained and managed to good commercial standards.